kamranmoh/COURSE2-python-visualization/README.md

 # Python-data-analytics

+To those who are following the course 2 in python specialization in Univ. of Michigan: Please do NOT copy the code, but you are welcomed to compare the code with yours.

 This showcase has the following features:

 Raw data:
 Min/max temperature data of Vestervig (a place in north –west Denmark) is downloaded from a source in web (The National Centers for Environmental Information - Daily Global Historical Climatology Network) as csv.
 Data columns we are interested in are weather station id (ID), date (date), type of temperature (element type (TMAX, TMIN)) and finally value of temperature in each type (value).
+The raw data is included.

 Report features: